prestonharberts/bib/Bible/isa23.md

 > To destroy Canaan’s fortresses.
 ###### ¶ 12
 > He said,
->  “ You will no longer celebrate,
+> “You will no longer celebrate,
->  “ Oppressed virgin daughter Sidon!
+> “Oppressed virgin daughter Sidon!
->  “ Get up, travel to Cyprus,
+> “Get up, travel to Cyprus,
->  “ But you will find no relief there.”
+> “But you will find no relief there.”
 ###### ¶ 13
 > Look at the land of the Chaldeans,
 > These people who have lost their identity!